wangyuanhao/optimization_method_course_webpage/_pages/about.md

 * Nesterov, Y. Lecture notes on *Modern Optimization* in 2024 summer school at Peking University.
 * Lan, G. *First-order and Stochastic Optimization Methods for Machine Learning*, Springer, 2020.

-<span style="color: rgba(58, 75, 209, 0.9);">It is unrealistic to read all the materials listed below in one semester, but students must read some of them in order to finish a qualified essay. </span>

 ### <span style="color: rgba(118, 24, 24, 0.88);">Syllabus</span>